shapeable/esp8266_probe_sniffer/README.md

 * turn off channel hoping before setting up as AP
 * moved captive portal to separate ino file
 * captured credentials saved to EEPROM and dumped over serial on reset
+* ability to clear EEPROM every reset by uncommenting one line
+* screen timeouts (deep sleep after X seconds of inactivity) on SSID list and captive portal screens

 # From original repo
 This is only an easy experiment which uses the ESP8266 wifi module to look for near smartphones around you.
 You can do this very easily with any computer and some software but this is a good way to learn the possibilities of these tiny ESP8266 modules.